MaruthiMohanReddyPutha/Machine-Learning/README.md

 # Machine Learning
-#### This particular repository is being maintained for storing the projects that I have worked on in the field of Machine Learning and Deep Learning.
+This repository contains projects related to the field of Machine Learning and Deep Learning.